microsoft/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel7/README.md

 ## Validation Steps

-- Once the deployment is successful, go to the outputs section of the deployment.
+- Once the deployment is successful, go to the outputs section of the deployment to obtain the APPUI-LB.

   ![alt text](images/outputs.png)

 - To obtain the Public IP of a VM, go to the VM details page.
 Under settings go to Networking section and copy the NIC Public IP.
-Open a web browser and go to http://<PUBLIC_HOSTNAME>:8080 and you should see the web page:
+Open a web browser and go to http://<PUBLIC_HOSTNAME>:8080 and you should see the web page as follows.
+Use the same Public IP to Login to the VM.

   ![alt text](images/eap.png)

 - To access the administration console, copy the Admin Console link in the output page and paste it in a browser.
-Now click on the link Administration Console and enter JBoss EAP username and password to see the console of the respective VM.
+Now click on the link Administration Console and enter JBoss EAP Username and password to see the console of the respective VM.

   ![alt text](images/eap-admin-console.png)

-- To access the LB App UI console, copy the AppUI-LB and paste it in a browser.
-To access the VM App UI console, use the AppUI-1/AppUI-2.
+- To access the LB App UI console, copy the AppUI-LB from the output page and paste it in a browser.
 The web application displays the Session ID, `Session counter` and `timestamp` (these are variables stored in the session that are replicated) and the container name that the web page and session is being hosted from.
 Clicking on the Increment counter updates the session counter.

   ![alt text](images/eap-session-rep.png)

-- Note that in the EAP Session Replication page of Load Balancer, the private IP displayed is that of either one VMs.
-When you stop/restart that VM1 and click on increment counter/refresh button, the private IP displayed will change to the other but the session ID remains the same which shows that the session ID got replicated.
+- Note that in the EAP Session Replication page of Load Balancer, the private IP displayed is that of one of the VMs.
+When you stop/restart the VM corresponding to the Private IP displayed and click on increment counter/refresh button, the private IP displayed will change to another VM but the session ID remains the same which shows that the session ID got replicated.

   ![alt text](images/eap-ses-rep.png)